Is Outlook Feeding Shadow IT?

-For the many Office 365 users being resistant to change, for any reason, (as for others), there is no improvement in Outlook on the topic of sending large email attached files.
+For the many Office 365 users being, for any reason, resistant to change, (as for others), there is no improvement in Outlook on the topic of sending large email attached files.
 The Outlook maximum allowed email size is still there (generally between 15 MB and 35 MB).
-Thus, the external solutions such as WeTransfer, DropBox, Firefox Send or others, they used to rely on to send and receive large files, sometimes for years, remain their easiest workaround.
+Thus, the external solutions such as WeTransfer, FileTransfer.io or others, they used to rely on to send and receive large files, sometimes for years, remain their easiest workaround.

 Of course, this is Shadow IT (i.e. unmanaged solutions that have not been explicitly unauthorized or approved by the IT department), and comes at a risk.
 See on this topic the recent security issues of WeTransfer (1) (2).
 But unfortunately, these users who do not like (or did not succeed in) changing their old habits to the benefit of modern and more productive Office 365 collaboration practices, continue to use risky Shadow IT alternatives rather than taking the benefits of OneDrive to share large files.

-To the users’ credit, it is true that the Office 365 ergonomics, UI and UX are mainly designed for users having well integrated the underlying concepts and with a good level of practice of the new features and of their multiple menus and options scattered in various applications such as web browser, file explorer, Outlook, OneDrive…
+To the users’ credit, it is true that the Office 365 ergonomics, UI and UX, are mainly designed for users having well integrated the underlying concepts and with a good level of practice of the new features and of their multiple menus and options scattered in various applications such as the web browsers, Windows Explorer, Outlook, OneDrive…

 And even for reasonably experienced users, things are not always that simple… An example?
 When sending emails with too large attachments, do you think that Outlook would offer to automatically store these files on OneDrive and attach OneDrive links instead?
 No, it simply displays this message: “The file you’re attaching is bigger than the server allows.
 Try putting the file in a shared location and sharing a link instead.” and cancels the attachment of the file, letting the user guess how to do it with the multiple required menus hidden here and there!

-Thus, it comes at no surprise that frustrated Office 365 users forget about Office 365 hidden gems to the benefits of Shadow IT solutions such as WeTransfer or DropBox.
+Thus, it comes at no surprise that frustrated Office 365 users forget about Office 365 hidden gems to the benefits of Shadow IT alternatives.

 Dealing with Office 365 users being reluctant to change is not easy.
 Usual change management methods and processes generally require large amount of time and significant budgets.
 In some cases, this may even turn out to be counterproductive; the greater the emphasis, the more the reticence increases.